-We have requested certain representations from management that are included in the management representation letter dated T/B/D.
+We have requested certain representations from management that are included in the management representation letter dated [Date of Management Representation Letter].

-Consultation with Other Accountants
+Management Consultations with Other Independent Accountants

 In some cases, management may decide to consult with other accountants about auditing and accounting matters, similar to obtaining a "second opinion" on certain situations.

 If a consultation involves application of an accounting principle to the Association's consolidated financial statements or a determination of the type of auditor's opinion that may be expressed on those statements, our professional standards require the consulting accountant to check with us to determine that the consultant has all the relevant facts.
 To our knowledge, there were no such consultations with other accountants.